 (Approved by Campus Senate May 1990; last revised January 2011)

 The College has two groups of advisors on campus who assist students and others with issues of discrimination.
 They are the discrimination advisors and the sexual misconduct advisors.
 The sexual misconduct advisors assist with cases of sexual harassment and they are specifically trained to do so; the discrimination advisors assist with cases of group-based discriminatory harassment.
-The Director of Equal Opportunity (DEO) recruits and directs the training of the discrimination advisors, and the College Counseling Center recruits and directs the training of the sexual misconduct advisors.
-Any person who believes he or she is a victim of discriminatory harassment should consider bringing the situation to the attention of one of the advisors or to the DEO to explore options.
+Any person who believes he or she is a victim of discriminatory harassment should consider bringing the situation to the attention of one of the advisors or to Interim Title IX/Section 504 Coordinator Linda Smolak, (740) 427-5820.
+The responsibilities of the discrimination advisors include:

 · Listening to complaints